chipsalliance/chisel/docs/src/explanations/connectable.md

 It is not uncommon for a user to want to connect Chisel components which are not type equivalent.
 For example, a user may want to hook up anonymous `Record` components who may have an intersection of their fields being equivalent, but cannot because they are not structurally equivalent.

-`WaivedData` is the mechanism to specialize connection operator behavior in these scenarios.
+`ConnectableData` is the mechanism to specialize connection operator behavior in these scenarios.
 For any additional member which is not present in the other component being connected to, they can be explicitly waived from the operator to be ignored, rather than trigger an error.

 In addition, there are other techniques that can be used to address similar use cases including `.viewAsSuperType`, a static cast to a supertype (e.g. `(x: T)`), or creating a custom dataview.
 For a discussion about when to use each technique, please continue [here](#techniques-for-connecting-structurally-inequivalent-chisel-types).

-This section demonstrates how `WaivedData` specifically can be used in a multitude of scenarios.
+This section demonstrates how `ConnectableData` specifically can be used in a multitude of scenarios.

 ### Connecting Records